Decorate your front door with a winter wreath; it’s the new trend, whether it’s Christmas or not.

 Outdoor wreaths for the front door have become increasingly popular and a great way to add a welcoming touch to your home entrance.

 There are many styles to choose from fresh flower wreaths to minimal rustic designs that stay looking fabulous for months on end.

 1. Dunelm Autumn / Winter White Berry Wreath

 I do like a simple, minimal wreath and this one from Dunelm ticks all the boxes.
 At only £12 it’s not going to break the bank either.
 It’s brilliant as an artificial Christmas wreath too and perfect if you want a small Christmas wreath for your home.

 Check out the this wreath and more on the Dunelm website.

 2. Lights4Fun Outdoor Christmas Wreath

-Let’s not ignore the fact that many winter wreaths are for Christmas.
+Let’s not ignore the fact that many winter wreaths double up as Christmas wreaths too.
 Traditionally we hang a wreath on our doors for the festive period so I had to include one or two that are for that purpose only.

 Having said that, I do think you could have this wreath on your door throughout the Autumn and Winter months.

-Lights4Fun do a lovely selection of wreaths for both indoor and outdoor use, including this one, which retails for £29.99.
+Lights4Fun have this great winter wreath with lights for both indoor and outdoor use, including this one, which retails for £29.99.